Introducing Pets to Newborns

 If you have four-legged members of your family, it’s a good idea to start getting your dog or cat used to the idea of an infant in the house.

-• If you won't want your pet sleeping in your bed or jumping on the furniture anymore, establish these boundaries ASAP.
+• If you won't want your pet sleeping in your bed or jumping on the furniture anymore, teach your pet these new rules as soon as possible.

-• Put your baby's things in place—the swing, portable crib, bassinet—a few weeks in advance.
-Let your pet become accustomed to the new items and the different sounds they make.
+• Put your baby's things in place - like swings, portable crib, pack and play, or bassinet - a few weeks before your baby’s due date.
+Let your pet get used to the new items and the different sounds they make.

 • Find a spot that will serve as the "pet area" and begin having the animal spend time there.

-• If you have a cat: You can download "Baby Sounds for Pets" and play a few minutes at a time.
-Beware of crib climbing.
-Move the litter box and cat food away from areas where the baby will be present.
+• If you have a cat: You can download “Baby Sounds for Pets” and play a few minutes at a time.
+Move the litter box and cat food away from areas where the baby will be.

 • If you have a dog: Consider taking your pooch on walks with the stroller before your baby arrives.
-Avoid rough-housing or playing tug-of-war with your dog.
+Avoid rough play or playing tug-of-war with your dog.
 Work on a no-begging policy.

-• When you get home from the hospital, say hello to your dog or cat without your baby present at first.
+• When you get home from the hospital, say hello to your dog or cat without your baby there at first.

-• Have your dog or cat sniff your baby’s blanket from the hospital to help them get familiar with your baby’s scent.
+• Have your dog or cat sniff the baby’s blanket from the hospital.
+This can help them get used to the smell of your baby.

-• Sometimes it's a good idea to keep the pet and child separate for a few hours while the pet gets used
+• It can be a good idea to keep the pet and baby separate for a few hours while the pet gets used to new baby.

-• For their first introduction, your dog should be on a leash in the sit/stay position and rewarded with petting or praise.
+• Keep your dog on a leash.
+Have them “sit” or “stay” and rewarded them with lots of petting, treats, or praise.
 Gradually, your dog and baby can be brought closer together.